Charity Intelligence

 Children have access to a healthy snack each school day.
 Our snacks provide a serving from each food group.
 This important end of day snack ensures children have nutrient-dense food to help them with homework and being active.
 Many of the after-school programs also provide a homework club or cooking class.

-The Summer Lunch Program
+The Summer Nutrition Program

 Outputs